omahs/docs-114/src/develop/smart-contracts/everdev.md

 3. If you want to explore the GraphQL API more, [here is the documentation](https://docs.evercloud.dev/reference/graphql-api)!
 4. If you are an exchange - check out our [exchange guide](https://docs.everos.dev/ever-sdk/add_to_exchange)!

 We hope this guide was helpful to you!
-If you have any difficulties/questions/suggestions/etc. please write to out [telegram channel](https://t.me/ever_sdk).
+If you have any difficulties/questions/suggestions/etc. please write to our [telegram channel](https://t.me/ever_sdk).